awsdocs/amazon-ec2-user-guide/doc_source/set-time.md

    1. Save the file and exit the text editor\.

-1. Create a symbolic link between `/etc/localtime` and your time zone file so that the instance finds the time zone file when it references local time information\.
+1. Create a symbolic link between `/etc/localtime` and the time zone file so that the instance finds the time zone file when it references local time information\.

    ```
    [ec2-user ~]$ sudo ln -sf /usr/share/zoneinfo/America/Los_Angeles /etc/localtime